-The judgment against Wife was renewed several times.
+The judgment against the Wife was renewed several times.

 After Wife remarried, the creditor came calling, urging that the premarital debt could be collected against the community property of Wife and new Husband.

-Upon remarriage, Wife became a stay-at-home mother, caring for her five children.
+Upon remarriage, the Wife became a stay-at-home mother, caring for her five children.